anish-lakkapragada/moments-of-clarity/_posts/2023-01-12-hedonistic-happy.markdown

 Despite this tangential reasoning, the returning of a baseline stands.
 We really can't change this baseline happiness other than preventing negative events from taking hold and finding more positive events to genuinely celebrate.
 To do this, I guess it's best to just be happy with have.

-This article may have been kinda cringe 🙃.
+This article may have been kinda cringe 🙃 :D